Midorina/Shinobu/README.md

   10. Blizzard API (Searching Hearthstone Cards)
   11. Patreon API (Supporter Features)

-## List of modules:

-### Music
-Play music using `s.play`.
-You can use song names or YouTube/**Spotify** playlist/album/single links.

-### Assignable Roles
-You can use the `s.welcomerole` command to automatically assign a role to new members or `s.aar` to add a self-assignable role for all members which can be acquired using `s.iam`.

-### Custom Reactions
-You can add custom reactions with a trigger and a response using `s.acr`.

-### Gambling
-Use the `s.daily` command to get **250 donuts** and use them in gambling and other games!

-### Games
-Play race with friends (with bets if you want) or Hangman.

-### Logging
-Disable or enable logging in the current channel using `s.logging` and toggle between simple and detailed mode using `s.loggingmode`.

-### Meta
-Use `s.prefix` to change the way you call me, `s.invite` to get invite links or `s.deletedata` to delete everything I know about you.

-### Moderation

-Ban/mute temporarily, hold logs, manage roles, prune messages quickly to moderate your server easily.

-### NSFW

-Get quality NSFW images.
-Check out `s.autohentai` to have them posted automatically.

-### Reminder

-Use `s.remind` to remind yourself or someone of something.

 ## Installation

 1. Install the repo and change your directory to the script's location: